derekerdmann/scattering/README.markdown

 * Windows 8
 * Visual Studio 2012

-To build the project, open `Scattering.sln` and run on Debug settings.
+To build the project, open `Scattering.sln` and run on Debug settings for x64.
 The program has not been tested in Release mode, and a known issue prevents it from closing when the window has been destroyed.

+You will also need to edit the ScatteringWindow project properties, so that is working directory while executing is $(OutDir).